-Word from Sunday River is there won’t be an 8th annual Dumont Cup at Sunday River Ski Resort in Maine in March 2016.
+Word from Sunday River is there won’t be another annual Dumont Cup at Sunday River Ski Resort in Maine, the 7th in 2015 was the last.
 Since 2008, Dumont Cup has been the East Coast Free Ski Pro Am Ski event to see hosted by Simon Dumont.
 The future of the free skiing event is up in the air, pun intended.
 It seems Simon Dumont may have retired as freeskier and host of the Dumont Cup at Sunday River.
 The pro am free skier event has served as a discovery ground for new talent, and a big snow show on the East coast for almost a decade.
 It seems Simon Dumont’s new passion is photography over free-skiing, but we can’t help run film in our head of past Dumont Cups.

-The last Dumont event, March 2015, under beautiful sunny skies and deep snow base depths, two time Xgames Gold medalist Bobby Brown won the Dumont Cup at Sunday River.
+The last Dumont event, March 2015, held under beautiful sunny skies and deep snow base depths, featured two time Xgames Gold medalist Bobby Brown winning the Dumont Cup at Sunday River.
 Amateur Teal Harle from Canada took second, and X Games Medalist from the UK James Woods grabbed third.

 The Dumont Cup quickly became one of the biggest free ski event, attracting international talent, and offering an opportunity to see the top free skiers from XGames Aspen and the Olympics.
 The Dumont Cup has also proven itself as a predictor of Gold Medalists and Olympians, with skiers like Nick Goepper, Gus Kenworthy and Joss Christensen hitting the podium at Sunday River before and after Sochi.
 These skiers are buddies with Simon Dumont, dubbed the Godfather of free skiing.
 They roll deep, they’ve got swagger and they are friendly competitors with the host and kingpin – our boy from Bethel, Simon Dumont.